VDuchauffour/RFCEurope/Docs/README.md

 The colors on the spawning maps show the following stability areas:

-- dark green: core area
+- cyan: core area
-- light green: historically stable area
+- green: historically stable area
 - yellow: potentially stable area

 ## How to generate maps